okta/okta.github.io/_source/_posts/2018-03-21-dropwizard-oauth.md

 ### Handle the OAuth 2.0 Access Token

 As I mentioned above Dropwizard’s OAuth support still requires you to handle the access token yourself.
-No worries though, we can do that in a few lines of code with the Okta JWT Verifier.
+No worries though, you can do that in a few lines of code with the Okta JWT Verifier.

 First up, add the `dropwizard-auth` and `okta-jwt-verifier` dependencies to your `pom.xml`: